jugmac00/til/bash/how-to-run-a-bash-script-in-a-sane-way.md

 This makes a bash script to stop on error immediately, and exit.

-Sound like it should be anyways, and it is in Python, but well, in bash you need to activate this ``error mode``, otherwise the bash script just continues with the next line and you will possibly receive something you did not expect!
+Sounds it should be like this always, and that is the way it is in Python, but well, in bash you need to activate this ``error mode``, otherwise the bash script just continues with the next line and you will possibly receive something you did not expect!